-The site of Glasgow’s former Dalmarnock Power Station on the banks of the River Clyde looks set to sprout hundreds of new homes after it was sold to a housing association in a deal worth £5.7 million.
+The former Dalmarnock Power Station site on the banks of the River Clyde in Glasgow is set to sprout hundreds of new homes after being sold to a housing association for £5.7 million.

-Clyde Gateway has sold the 22 acre (8.9 hectare) Dalmarnock Riverside site to Link Group, paving the way for what has been a vacant and derelict area to come back into use for the first time in almost 40 years.
-The funding for the acquisition by Link was provided by Glasgow City Council.
+Clyde Gateway has sold the 22-acre (8.9-hectare) Dalmarnock Riverside site to Link Group, allowing what has been a vacant and derelict area to be used for the first time in nearly 40 years.
+Glasgow City Council provided the funding for Link’s acquisition.

-Link is now expected to press ahead with a six-year investment programme worth £65 million that will see the construction of 550 new homes on the site.
-These will be a comprehensive mix of various sized units across different tenures including social rented, shared equity and family homes for sale.
+Link is now expected to proceed with a £65 million six-year investment programme that will see the construction of 550 new homes on the site.
+There will be a diverse range of sizes and tenures available, including social rented, shared equity, and family homes for sale.

-“This deal epitomises what Clyde Gateway is all about,” said Lord Smith of Kelvin, chair of Clyde Gateway.
-“We have stepped in to deal with market failure and having initially purchased the site and followed it up with a spend of £3 million on decontamination and infrastructure improvements beneath the surface, we have now found a very able and willing development partner who will deliver the types and quality of housing that the community here requires.
+“This deal exemplifies what Clyde Gateway is all about,” said Lord Smith of Kelvin, Clyde Gateway’s chair.
+“Having initially purchased the site and followed it up with a £3 million investment in decontamination and infrastructure improvements beneath the surface, we have now found a very capable and willing development partner who will deliver the types and quality of housing that the community here requires.”

-“These 550 homes will complement perfectly the nearby Athletes’ Village.
-What we are seeing and experiencing here in this area is a truly world-class transformation with the likes of Dalmarnock railway station – which recently underwent an £11 million refurbishment – the community-owned Legacy Hub, the Emirates Arena and Sir Chris Hoy Velodrome, the Police Scotland building and the soon-to-be-built nursery and primary schools making an unbelievable difference and fulfilling the legacy promises made when Glasgow first bid for the Commonwealth Games.”
+“These 550 homes will complement the nearby Athletes’ Village perfectly.”
+What we are witnessing and experiencing in this area is a truly world-class transformation, with projects such as Dalmarnock railway station – which recently underwent a £11 million refurbishment – the community-owned Legacy Hub, the Emirates Arena and Sir Chris Hoy Velodrome, the Police Scotland building, and the soon-to-be-built nursery and primary schools making an incredible difference and fulfilling the legacy promises made when Glasgow first bid for the Commonwealth Games.

-Roy Stirrat, chair of Link Group Limited, said: “We are delighted to have been supported by the Scottish Government and Glasgow City Council to enable us to lead on the Dalmarnock Riverside development.
-This regeneration project will provide high quality cross -tenure housing opportunities for Glasgow’s East End.
+“We are delighted to have been supported by the Scottish Government and Glasgow City Council to enable us to lead on the Dalmarnock Riverside development,” said Roy Stirrat, chair of Link Group Limited.
+This regeneration project will provide high-quality, multi-tenure housing options for Glasgow’s East End.

-Link has been involved in this area for a number of years, having delivered some of the first built properties for shared ownership in Scotland in Bridgeton in 1980 and more recently supported the provision of new social housing in Oatlands while helping the Oatlands Development Trust get established.
+Link has been involved in this area for many years, having delivered some of the first built properties for shared ownership in Scotland in Bridgeton in 1980 and more recently supporting the provision of new social housing in Oatlands while assisting the Oatlands Development Trust in its formation.

-Dalmarnock Power Station was, for decades, a landmark structure; its chimney dominated the East End skyline.
-It was built in 1915 and expanded on two occasions in 1921 and 1935 to meet the ever growing demand for power across the city.
-It was such a strategic component of the city and national economies that it was targeted by enemy aircraft during the Second World War.
-The power station suffered only superficial damage, but bombs landed on adjacent tenements with loss of civilian lives.
+For decades, Dalmarnock Power Station was a landmark structure, with its chimney dominating the East End skyline.
+It was built in 1915 and expanded twice, in 1921 and 1935, to meet the city’s ever-increasing demand for power.
+It was such an important part of the city and national economies that it was bombed by enemy planes during WWII.
+The power station was only slightly damaged, but bombs landed on nearby tenements, killing civilians.

-It closed in 1977 and was demolished in 1980, but such was the strength of the structure that it took three attempts to bring down the chimney in a controlled explosion.
-The site subsequently lay vacant and derelict, often used for illegal dumping and fly tipping, before being purchased by Clyde Gateway in 2010.
+It closed in 1977 and was demolished in 1980, but the structure was so strong that it took three attempts to bring the chimney down in a controlled explosion.
+After that, the site sat vacant and derelict, frequently being used for illegal dumping and fly tipping before being purchased by Clyde Gateway in 2010.

-The first stage of the work to bring the site back into use saw a 12-month remediation programme by Clyde Gateway in 2011/12 for the removal of thousands of tons of concrete and steelwork which was left behind below the surface when the initial demolition took place – as well as clearance of Japanese Knotweed and the installation of a new sustainable drainage system to support regeneration efforts across the wider Dalmarnock area.
+Clyde Gateway carried out a 12-month remediation programme in 2011/12 to remove thousands of tonnes of concrete and steelwork that had been left behind below the surface when the initial demolition took place – as well as clearance of Japanese Knotweed and the installation of a new sustainable drainage system to support regeneration efforts across the wider Dalmarnock area.

-Link will build the site out on a phased basis with the first phase getting underway in 2016 and overall completion due in 2021/22.
+Link will construct the site in phases, with the first phase beginning in 2016 and the overall completion date set for 2021/22.